 And the price would appear to be rising slightly as well.
 From trading as low as 3c, the share hasfor two days in a row at 5c.
 Rising volumes with rising prices is generally an indication that someone appears to be mopping up the shares (of which there are plenty in Aveng's case).
 Normally, we would advise to avoid , but in this case there might well be an opportunity.
 A R10 000 will secure 200 000 shares at 5c per share.
 If the quoted NAV is anywhere near the 620c quoted by then there should some significant potential.
-It is always good to take a three-year view when investing because that way you can avoid being declared a "share dealer" by SARS and only pay 16,4% in (CGT).
-So we do not advise a short-term speculation but rather a buy and hold strategy.
+It is always good to take a three-year view when investing because that way you can avoid being declared a "share dealer" by and only pay 16,4% in (CGT).
+So we do not advise a short-term speculation but rather a strategy.
 Our view is that, in three years, Aveng will either have ceased to exist or it will be worth a lot more than 5c a share - and we are leaning towards the latter.
 Obviously, there is , but that risk is minimised by buying only R10 000 worth of the share.
 If you can afford to risk that sort of cash then the upside potential could be significant.

 All information and data contained within the PDSnet Articles is for informational purposes only.
 PDSnet makes no representations as to the accuracy, completeness, suitability, or validity, of any information, and shall not be liable for any errors, omissions, or any losses, injuries, or damages arising from its display or use.
 Information in the PDSnet Articles are based on the author’s opinion and experience and should not be considered professional financial investment advice.
 The ideas and strategies should never be used without first assessing your own personal and financial situation, or without consulting a financial professional.
 Thoughts and opinions will also change from time to time as more information is accumulated.
 PDSnet reserves the right to delete any comment or opinion for any reason.